dklymenk/rn-formdata-memory-leaks/README.md

 After the app gets built and started on simulator, attach the Xcode debugger to the process: Debug > Attach to process > axiousMemoryLeaksDemo.

-Or just build and run the app from the Xcode right away.
+Or just build and run the app from Xcode right away.